BonnieCSE/SISTR/README.md

      --num-sims 5
    ```

-2. The second step is to run SISTR, which requires (1) allele frequency data and (2) lookup tables generated in step 1 as input.
+2. The second step is to run SISTR, which requires (1) allele frequency data and (2) the lookup tables generated in step 1 as input.
 It outputs a posterior estimate of the selection coefficient at each locus.

    See `sistr/` for further details.